NxPKG/khulnasoft-docs/content/waf/custom-rules/use-cases/require-specific-cookie.md

 - The first rule targets requests to `dev.www.example.com` that have a specific cookie key, `devaccess`.
 As long as the value of the cookie key contains one of three authorized users — `james`, `matt`, or `michael` — the expression matches and the request is allowed, skipping all other custom rules.
 - The second rule blocks all access to `dev.www.example.com`.

-Since custom rules are evaluated in order, Cloudflare grants access to requests that satisfy rule 1 and blocks all other requests to `dev.www.example.com`:
+Since custom rules are evaluated in order, Khulnasoft grants access to requests that satisfy rule 1 and blocks all other requests to `dev.www.example.com`:

 <table>
   <thead>